 Night sweats happen when the body produces more sweat than it needs in order to regulate body temperature during sleep.
 Night sweats can occur even when the bedroom is a comfortable temperature, leading to soaked sheets and night clothes.
 They may disrupt sleep, disturb your bed partner, and affect your overall quality of life.

-Researchers have uncovered a wide range of health conditions, medications, and other factors that can cause excessive sweating at night and affect the quality of a person’s sleep.
+Researchers have uncovered a wide range of health conditions, medications, and other factors that can cause excessive night sweats for men and women and affect the quality of a person’s sleep.

 Bacterial, viral, and fungal infections can trigger a cycle of chills and fever that can result in night sweats as the body fights off infection.